When to go to Tanzania

 It also normally rains again during November/early December, but the rain that does come down tends to be less tropical and heavy – rather, the pattern tends to be short, fresh downpours followed by clear skies and sun.

 The Dry Seasons

 From June through to the end of October is the long dry and relatively cooler season.
 The chances of rain are highly unlikely, and the temperatures are less humid, making these months a truly lovely time to visit the country.
 The vegetation dries out, making it easier when out on game drives to track the wildlife, plus the animals are more dependent on water holes and riverine areas so game viewing around these areas is particularly rewarding.

-December to March is also the dry season, but the weather becomes increasingly hot and humid.
-In particular, Christmas is a very popular time for visitors, so if you are planning on travelling over these months, do be prepared for high rates and please ensure that you book well in advance or else you may find that your first, second, third or even fifth choice of accommodation is not available.
+Mid to late December through to February are also dry months, but the weather becomes increasingly hot and humid.
+In particular, Christmas is also a very popular time for visitors, so if you are planning on travelling over these months, do be prepared for high rates and please ensure that you book well in advance or else you may find that your first, second, third or even fifth choice of accommodation is not available.

 The Great Migration

 In terms of when to visit to witness the Great Migration, the best months are from May to July, when the plains are fertile and full of grazing wildlife, and from November to March when they return to calf.
 July and August are particularly busy in terms of safari visitor numbers, so again, despite the higher prices early bookings are advised.svgWeather

 Ngorongoro Crater Average Max and Min Temperature

 Ngorongoro Crater Average Rainfall (mm)